Classical dynamics of the Bianchi IX model with timelike singularity: Differences in the dynamic of both models

 with $C_i=$ const.

-The calculations of both the Ricci and the Kretschmann scalars with the metric (\ref{ez15}) give the result that they are both vanishing as $x \to \infty$.
-Thus, the approximate metric (\ref{ez15}) is asymptotically flat and it may describe the metric near the spatial edge of considered spacetime infinitely far away from the real timelike oscillatory-type singularity that occurs as $x \to 0$.
+The calculations of both the Ricci and the Kretschmann scalars with the metric (\ref{ez15}) give the result that they both vanish at $x \to \infty$.
+Thus, the approximate metric (\ref{ez15}) is asymptotically flat and it may describe the metric near the remote edge of considered spacetime infinitely far away from the real timelike oscillatory-type singularity that occurs as $x \to 0$.
+We see that the singularity at $\xi=\xi_0$ is not a horizon, so the singularity at $x=0$ of space-time described by the metric (\ref{eq1}) is naked one.

+Could there be a solution of the equations (\ref{eq6}) - (\ref{eq9}) without coordinate singularity (\ref{ez15}) at finite value of $\xi$?
+Such solution was determined for all $\xi$ values from $-\infty$ to $\infty$ like the BKL one is determined for all $\tau$ values.
+It seems to us that this is not possible, although we can not prove this assumption.
+Let us express some arguments in favour of this conclusion.
+Initial parameter space for (\ref{eq6}) - (\ref{eq8}) is six-dimensional because it describes the initial values of three functions $a,b,c$ and three derivatives $a^{\prime},b^{\prime},c^{\prime}$.
+The condition (\ref{eq9}) fixes the five-dimensional region of possible initial parameters.
+The additional symmetry with respect to the transformation

+effectively makes it a four-dimensional one.
+We can add the $\xi$ coordinate and consider the dynamics of the set of equations (\ref{eq6}) - (\ref{eq8}) in the seven-dimensional space, more precisely in the five-dimensional subspace.
+Trajectories, which start from some initial points or sets of initial parameters end, as a rule, in singularities of type (\ref{ez15}).

+The problem is whether there are trajectories which avoid singularities at finite $\xi$.
+If such trajectories exist, a second question arises.
+What should be the dimension of a set of starting points with trajectories avoiding such singularities, i.e. trajectories reaching $\xi=\infty$ or $\xi=-\infty$ far from singularity at $x=0$.
+These problems are complex from a mathematical point of view.
+We present some speculations instead of a comprehensive solution.

+Remember that the dynamical evolution consists of a finite or infinite set of oscillations.
+After any oscillation till the next one we have a ``world line'' in the seven-dimensional space with coordinates $\xi,a,b,c,a^{\prime},b^{\prime},c^{\prime}$.
+If the coordinates $a,b,c,a^{\prime},b^{\prime},c^{\prime}$ in the six-dimensional parameter space reach a region where condition (\ref{ez6a}) and some restrictions on $a^{\prime},b^{\prime},c^{\prime}$ are fulfilled, then the singularity of type ({\ref{ez15}) is inevitable.
+If BKL oscillation had some hidden invariants, the requirement for their conservation could prevent the system from getting into these areas.
+However, oscillations in the Bianchi IX space are considered to be chaotic \cite{BBE,HBC,R,DDR}.
+If there is an arbitrarily small but nonzero probability that the system after some oscillation will be in the region of the parameters space where the singularity is inevitable, then sooner or later it will be reached.
+Even a vanishingly small probability has to be realized in an infinite number of attempts.